prenaissance/atproto-lexicon-json-schema/README.md

 # JSON Schema for Atproto Lexicon definitions

 Get autocomplete, linting and documentation for your atproto lexicon files.
+Built based on the source code of [@atproto/lex-cli](https://github.com/bluesky-social/atproto/tree/main/packages/lex-cli).

 For VSCode, add the following to you `settings.json` (adjust the file paths as needed):